expel-io/dashcon-2020-all-your-queues/README.md

 # Files
 * `All_Your_Queues_DashCon_2020.ipynb` -- Notebook with code and presentation.
 * `All_Your_Queues_DashCon_2020.slides.html` -- The slides generated from notebook
-* `arr_times.pickle` -- Pickled dictionary containing list of counts observed for the past year, for a given day, hour and severity.
+* `arr_times.pickle` _(yes, this is poorly named and shouldn't be a pickle file)_ -- Pickled dictionary containing list of counts observed for the past year, for a given day, hour and severity.
 Indexable by day -> hour -> severity (HIGH, MEDIUM, LOW)
 * `arr_times_csv.zip` -- A CSV of alert arrival times